What Is an Off-Grid Solar System?

 Ideal scenariosUrban and suburban homesRemote areas, cabins, RVs, if you want energy autonomy

-How do solar panels function in off-grid systems?
+How solar panels work in off-grid systems

-Solar panels in off-grid systems capture sunlight and convert it into electricity, which is then stored in batteries for use when sunlight is unavailable.
+Solar panels in off-grid systems capture sunlight, convert it into electricity, and send it to batteries that store the power for use when sunlight drops.
+Panels come in three main types: monocrystalline, polycrystalline, and thin-film.

 Monocrystalline panels